Apollo99-Games/Rigidbody-Network-Prediction-and-Reconciliation-for-Unity-NGO/README.md

 public struct WorldInputPayload: INetworkSerializable {
     public int tick;
-    // the inputs to be sent over to the server public BoxInputPayload[] inputs;
+    //The inputs to be sent over to the server public BoxInputPayload[] inputs;

     public static WorldInputPayload Create(InputMessage inputMessage) {